 The Code of Ethics Policy has formed part of Atos employees' employment contracts since 2011.
 Atos requires all employees, regardless of their position, to complete a mandatory e-learning module that explains the principles of the Code of Ethics and includes a quiz to ensure understanding from the employees.

-In 2018 a revised version of the Code of Ethics was launched and all employees were required to retake the training.
 All new employees must complete it within three months of joining.
 Compliance with this training requirement is consistently over 90%, fluctuating with the number of new joiners and the point at which they complete the training.